googleapis/google-auth-library-php/README.md

 ```

 #### Call using Proxy-Authorization Header
+If your application is behind a proxy such as [Google Cloud IAP][iap-proxy-header],
-If your application occupies the Authorization request header,
+and your application occupies the `Authorization` request header,
 you can include the ID token in a `Proxy-Authorization: Bearer`
-header instead. f a valid ID token is found in a `Proxy-Authorization` header,
+header instead.
+If a valid ID token is found in a `Proxy-Authorization` header,
 IAP authorizes the request with it.
 After authorizing the request, IAP passes
 the Authorization header to your application without processing the content.
 For this, use the static method `getProxyIdTokenMiddleware` on